 The statement of cash flows has three sections:

-The number we're looking for is the "net amount of cash generated by operating activity."
+The number we're looking for is the "cash from operating activities" (or something very similar).
 This is shown on the last line under operating activities, or the first section of the statement of cash flows.

 This is also outlined below, with Microsoft's (MSFT) most recent cash flow statement as an example:

 After locating the operating cash flow from the operating activities section of the cash flow statement, the next step is to find and subtract the maintenance CapEx.
-Again, this will allow for us to compute owners earnings.
+Again, this is needed to compute owners earnings.

 Unfortunately, companies typically do not outright provide maintenance CapEx in their 10-K annual reports.
 Therefore, this number is a little bit trickier to solve, unlike the operating cash flow number which is always provided.